Strong $(\delta,n)$-complements for semi-stable morphisms: Global strong -complements

 where the $B_{i}^{(j)}$ are pairwise different prime divisors and $b^{(j)}_i \in \Lambda$.
 We will produce $\Gamma_i$ by successively increasing the coefficients of $B_i$ which differ from the coefficients of $B_{i,i}$.
 Indeed, if

-then we can increase the coefficient $b_i^{(1)}$ of $B_i^{(1)}$ to $b_{i,i}^{(1)}$ and the generalized pair $(X_i,B_i+M_i)$ will remain generalized log canonical.
-Proceeding inductively with the other coefficients until $(X_i,B_{i,i}+M_i)$ is not generalized log canonical, we will eventually find $j_i$ so that
+then we can increase the coefficient $b_i^{(1)}$ of $B_i^{(1)}$ to $b_{i,i}^{(1)}$ and the generalized pair will remain generalized log canonical.
+By abusing notation, we will denote the new boundary by $B_i$.
+Then, we proceed inductively with the other coefficients.
+Since $(X_i,B_{i,i}+M_i)$ is not generalized log canonical, we will eventually find $j_i$ so that